sam-illingworth/uk-university-ai-policies/analysis/coding-framework.md

 3. A paragraph can receive multiple codes
 4. Record illustrative quotes for each code applied
 5. After initial coding, review codes for consistency
-6. Calculate inter-coder reliability if a second coder is available (Stephen Gow)
+6. Calculate inter-coder reliability if a second coder is available

 ## Recording Template